JDemetra+ documentation

 What is JDemetra+?

-JDemetra+ is an open source software for seasonal adjustment and time series analysis, developed by the National Bank of Belgium with the support of the Bundesbank, Insee and the partners of the COSA project, co-founded by Eurostat.
+JDemetra+ is an open source software for seasonal adjustment and time series analysis, developed by the National Bank of Belgium with the support of the Bundesbank, Insee and the partners of the COSA, (COfidentiality Seasonal Adjustment and time series), project co-founded by Eurostat.
 JDemetra+ has been officially recommended by Eurostat to the members of the European Statistical System since 2015.
 It is unique in its combination of very fast Java routines, a Graphical User Interface and an ecosystem of R packages (rjdverse).
 The graphical interface provides structured visual feedback suitable for refined analysis and training.
 R tools allow to combine the capabilities of JDemetra+ with the versatility of the R world, be it for statistical functions or data wrangling.
 A pdf version of this documentation is available here

 Main Features